Aypac/Arduino-TR-064-SOAP-Library/README.md

 # Arduino-TR-064-SOAP-Library [![Build Status](https://travis-ci.com/Aypac/Arduino-TR-064-SOAP-Library.svg?branch=master)](https://travis-ci.com/Aypac/Arduino-TR-064-SOAP-Library)
-Arduino library to facilitate the use of the TR-064 protocol, most commonly used by Fritz!Box.
-[Definition of the Protocol](https://www.broadband-forum.org/technical/download/TR-064.pdf) and [Description of the protocol](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf).
+Arduino library to facilitate the use of the TR-064 protocol ([Definition](https://www.broadband-forum.org/technical/download/TR-064.pdf) and [Description](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf)), most commonly used by Fritz!Box.

-Has been developed on an ESP8266 and tested on an ESP32.
+This library has been developed on an ESP8266 and tested on an ESP32.

-To get started, I reccomend to check out the [examples folder](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/tree/master/examples), the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki) and the [instructable](http://www.instructables.com/id/Who-Is-Home-Indicator-aka-Weasley-Clock-Based-on-T/).
+To get started, I recommend to check out the [examples folder](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/tree/master/examples), the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki) and the [instructable](http://www.instructables.com/id/Who-Is-Home-Indicator-aka-Weasley-Clock-Based-on-T/).

 If you need further guidance, if you still have question please don't hesistate to [open an issue here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new).
 If you made something cool with this library I want to encourage you to provide it as an example.
-Please create a pull request (or, if you don't know how, an issue) to do that.
+Please create a pull request (or, if you don't know how, [an issue](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new)) to do that.

 ## Installation and usage
 Simply go to `Tools->Manage Libraries...` in the Arduino IDE and search for `TR-064`.
 Press install.
 The examples can then also be found in the IDE under `Examples->TR-064 SOAP Library`.

 Don't forget that you also need to [add the board you are using to the IDE](https://learn.adafruit.com/add-boards-arduino-v164/setup);
 <details><summary>Example board URLs</summary>
 	Please note, that these might not be the best options and can change at any time.
+If in doubt, do your own research :)
 	<ul>
 		<li>ESP8266 https://arduino.esp8266.com/stable/package_esp8266com_index.json</li>
 		<li>ESP32   https://dl.espressif.com/dl/package_esp32_index.json</li>